vlasakm/mmtex/README.md

  - `zziplib`
  - `harfbuzz` (if compiling with `luaharfbuzz`, therefore making `luahbtex` variant)

-# Documentation

-See `doc/old-mmtex-doc.tex`, an older document, for motivation and some design decisions.

 # License

 The license for files found in this repository is in file `LICENSE.mmtex`.
 For